- What Is Team Management?

 Describe tasks and attach any related documentation or images.
 Set the priority, so they know what to work on.
 Add resource costs and you can track them later.

 Use Multiple Views

 Not everyone works the same, and therefore, they need different tools to meet their needs.
-Our team management software has the flexibility to address these different work styles.
+Our team management software has the flexibility you need for effective cross-team collaboration.

 Plan on a Gantt chart, with features to link task dependencies and set milestones.
 Then, visualize your workflows with kanban boards.
 See important dates on a calendar, and mark off tasks on the list view.

 Getting insights into your team’s work is the main reason to use team management software.
 You can get transparency, without getting in their way.
 It’s especially useful for managing distributed teams.

 View the team management page to see your entire team, the tasks they’ve been assigned, their due dates and the task’s percentage complete.
 Know their progress anytime, anywhere.